 Feeling freer, I dry off, put on pajamas, and wrap myself tightly with Mum’s soft robe.
 Her perpetual scent of roses lingers here too, and I inhale deeply, imagining it’s her hair, her shoulder, her skin.
 But it’s not enough.
 Somehow, although I’m not running away anymore, although I’m closer, I have never missed my parents more.
 I make my way downstairs to the living room, my mission now the small TV set in the corner.
 I slide one of our old home movies in the ancient VCR, and turn on the TV.
 It takes a moment, but then the small screen lights up.
 Entranced, I curl up on the sofa, eyes fixed on the screen.

-It’s spring sixteen years ago, out front in this same garden.
+It’s spring twenty-one years ago, out front in this same garden.
 The roses on the screen are blooming like they are now, just fewer.
 Mum is wearing her polka dot dress, crouched with her arms wide open, smiling at a chubby little toddler in a matching polka dot jumper, stumbling a few feet away.
 Me.

 “Keep going, love,” she croons, and I hear my Dad’s deep laughter from behind the camera he is holding.
 The film gets blurry from the tears I did not know had started to fall.
 I wipe them away with Mum’s sleeve, unwilling to miss a second.